-The District may incur additional Parity Obligations, which are payable on a senior basis to the 2017C Bonds, subject to the terms and conditions of the Master Resolution, as more fully described under the caption "SECURITY FOR THE 2017C BONDS-Additional Obligations-Issuance of Additional Parity Obligations under Master Resolution."
-The District may also incur additional Subordinate Obligations, which are payable from Net Revenues on a parity with the 2017C Bonds, subject to the terms and conditions of the Indenture, as more fully described under the caption "SECURITY FOR THE 2017C BONDS-Additional Obligations-Issuance of Additional Obligations-Issuance of Additional Obligations of the Indenture, as more fully described under the caption "SECURITY FOR THE 2017C BONDS-Additional Obligations-Issuance of Additional Obligations of the Indenture, as more fully described under the caption "SECURITY FOR THE 2017C BONDS-Additional Obligations-Issuance of Additional Obligations-Issuance of Additional Obligations of the Indenture, as more fully described under the caption "SECURITY FOR THE 2017C BONDS-Additional Obligations-Issuance of Additional Obligations-Issuance of Additional Subordinate Obligations under Indenture."
+The District may incur additional Parity Obligations, which are payable on a senior basis to the 2018A Bonds, subject to the terms and conditions of the Master Resolution (as such term is defined in Appendix C), as more fully described under the caption "SECURITY FOR THE 2018A BONDS-Additional Obligations-Issuance of Additional Parity Obligations under Master Resolution."
+The District may also incur additional obligations payable from Net Revenues on parity with the 2018A Bonds, subject to the terms and conditions of the Indenture, as more fully described under the caption "SECURITY FOR THE 2018A BONDS-Additional Obligations-Issuance of Additional Subordinate Obligations under Indenture."